 - Preheat oven to 325 degrees.

-- In a small mixing bowl stir together flour, baking powder, baking soda, salt, and cinnamon.
+- In a small mixing bowl mix together flour, baking powder, baking soda, salt, and spices.
 Set aside.

 - In a large mixing bowl or stand mixer, cream butter and sugar until light and fluffy.
 Stir in egg and vanilla.
 Gradually add in flour mixture to butter and sugar and mix until blended.
 Stir in carrots.